AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Searching.md

 Searching for streams
 =====================

-The search functionality for streams is exposed through REST API and the client libraries method ``GetStreamsAsync``.
+The search functionality for streams is exposed through the REST API and the client libraries method ``GetStreamsAsync``.

 ``GetStreamsAsync`` is an overloaded method that is used to search for and return streams (also see [Streams](xref:sdsStreams) for information about using ``GetStreamAsync`` to return streams).
 When you call an overloaded method, the software determines the most appropriate method to use by comparing the argument types specified in the call to the method definition.